Garbage collection (computer science): C and C++

+One can still abstract away manual object destructions in C++ by using the "resource acquisition is initialization" (RAII) idiom and smart pointers. std::unique_ptr ties lifetimes to ownership, while std::shared_ptr uses reference counting to determine lifetime. std::weak_ptr can be used to obtain a pointer without increasing the reference count.
+Unlike garbage collection, RAII is deterministic.

 Objective-C

 While the Objective-C traditionally had no garbage collection, with the release of OS X 10.5 in 2007 Apple introduced garbage collection for Objective-C 2.0, using an in-house developed runtime collector.

 However, with the 2012 release of OS X 10.8, garbage collection was deprecated in favor of LLVM's automatic reference counter (ARC) that was introduced with OS X 10.7.
-Furthermore, since May 2015 Apple even forbids the usage of garbage collection for new OS X applications in the App Store.
+Furthermore, since May 2015 Apple even forbade the usage of garbage collection for new OS X applications in the App Store.
 For iOS, garbage collection has never been introduced due to problems in application responsivity and performance; instead, iOS uses ARC.

 Limited environments

 Garbage collection is rarely used on embedded or real-time systems because of the usual need for very tight control over the use of limited resources.
 However, garbage collectors compatible with many limited environments have been developed.
 The Microsoft .NET Micro Framework, .NET nanoFramework and Java Platform, Micro Edition are embedded software platforms that, like their larger cousins, include garbage collection.